Winnougan/Nougan_Nodes/README.md

 The Krea 2 node reads its LoRAs from its **own** folder — `nougan/loras/` — **not** from the global `ComfyUI/models/loras/`.
 That's what makes the workflow portable.
 To use your own three uncensored LoRAs, just copy them in and rename them to the three names the node expects.

+Grab an uncensored LoRA like this one and rename it accordingly: https://civitai.com/models/2775340/krea2-textfusion-refusal-reduction-lora

 ### The three target names

 | Slot | Rename your file to (exact) |